Dedicated to helping our members finding a life partner

 - Free and easy profile registration

-- Annual event at EMC Convention to meet singles
+- An annual event at EMC Convention to meet singles

 - Provides unbiased support in the selection of a partner

-Back by popular demand for the seventh time, the EMC Matrimonial event is a social event designed for Eritrean Muslims looking to find their partner in life and get to know like-minded individuals.
-Anyone serious about fulfilling “half the deen” and is age 21 or older can participate in this halal, casual group environment with other Eritrean Muslims at the 2017 EMC Convention in Fullerton, California.
+Back by popular demand for the eighth time, the EMC Matrimonial event is a social event designed for Eritrean Muslims looking to find their partner in life and get to know like-minded individuals.
+Anyone serious about fulfilling “half the deen” and is age 21 or older can participate in this halal, casual group environment with other Eritrean Muslims.

-The EMC Matrimonial event will held during the convention on Friday July 21, 2017 at 7:00 pm.
-In order to provide participants with privacy and ample time, the event will be held in a separate location than the rest of the convention and because of that we have to charge $10 per participant to pay for the venue and light refreshments.
+The EMC Matrimonial event will be held during the convention on Friday, July 7, 2023, at 8:00 pm.
+In order to provide participants with privacy and access to matchmaking expertise, the event will be hosted in partnership with Suhbah Institute and because of that, we have to charge $40 per participant to pay for the venue and facilitators.
 We hope you’re excited to be part of this forward-thinking, innovative event that aims to address an important issue in our community!

-Sisters Hana Abdurahman and Leila Abdulrahim are the lead organizers of this year’s matrimonial event and are dedicated to its success.
+Sisters Hana Abdurahman and Leila Abdulrahim have worked as EMC’s lead matrimonial organizers for several years and are dedicated to its success.
 Here are their tips on how to get the most out of the event!

 1. Be yourself.